samathaluca/gitpod-meetmeinthemiddle/README.md

 A grateful acknowledgement of Edel Sullivan's help in Slack.
 She noticed that when she selected bars in cork, she was presented with accommodation.
 I was able to correct this before submission.

+Acknowledgment to Adam Fowle, a local GCSE/A'level tutor, for the loan of a google API key and confidence building to tackle this project and get to grips with google developer documents.
+He helped me find my feet and structure earlier versions.
+We researched the google method of using radius to calculate midpoint then I gained the confidence to use my own method.
+I decided on using the mathematical method currently in use when he agreed that the google developer recommended method was beneficial for accuracy needed for example, flying drones to a midpoint.
+Meeting in a bar within a radius, over a relatively small distance, set by the user does not need to account to curvature of the earth.
+I have worked on the project independently since July and all work and amendments since July have been my own.
+Adam helped me set the early foundation for the project during tutor sessions and choose between the different project options.
+I started the simon game project too before settling in to this project.

 ## Submission

 Before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project.